 Indians / South Asians

-A 2015 study from the Clinical Gastroenterology and Hepatology journal found that U.S. patients of Indian origin have a greater risk for all types of IBD than any other American populations including Whites (3).
-More broadly, among all South Asians in the U.S., a higher rate of fistulae, perianal disease and rectal pain were seen compared to Whites, but they were diagnosed at an older age than Whites (4).
+A 2015 study from the Clinical Gastroenterology and Hepatology journal found that U.S. patients of Indian origin have a greater risk for all types of IBD than any other American populations including White Americans (3).
+More broadly, among all South Asians in the U.S., a higher rate of fistulae, perianal disease and rectal pain were seen compared to White Americans, but they were diagnosed at an older age (4).

 There are few recent publications of IBD in Black Americans specifically; most look at POC more generally.
-Yet, research from the early 2000s attempted to better understand the comparative experience of Blacks in comparison to Whites, though they often found rates of disease between the two to be similar.
-Some investigations found that the extraintestinal manifestations (EIM) of IBD were similar between Blacks and Whites, though there was contrasting findings regarding the rates of perianal disease (5) (6).
-Blacks with Crohns were found to have a greater frequency of IBD-related arthritis and ophthalmological disease (uveitis in particular) compared to Whites (7).
+Yet, research from the early 2000s attempted to better understand the comparative experience of Black Americans in comparison to White Americans, though they often found rates of disease between the two to be similar.
+Some investigations found that the extraintestinal manifestations (EIM) of IBD were similar between the two, though there was contrasting findings regarding the rates of perianal disease (5) (6).
+Black Americans with Crohns were found to have a greater frequency of IBD-related arthritis and ophthalmological disease (uveitis in particular) compared to White Americans (7).

 It has been difficult to find epidemiological data on Native Americans or specific subgroups of Asian diaspora.